tulamili/bin4tsv-2018/README.md

     the viewpoint of data analysers, complementing the deficiencies of existing softwares such as Excel, R, SQL, python pandas and so on.
   - Your data analysis project may speed up as fast as 20 times!
+  - Command Line Usage is necessary.
+No need to know Perl, though almost all the program is written in Perl.
+(If something happens, Perl knowledge is helpful.)

 Deeper concept explanations (still partly) :